Degeneration of the spectral gap with negative Robin parameter: Proof of Theorem

 be rigid motions.
-Define the trial function $\tilde \phi_{\theta} : \D_{\theta} \to \R$ by putting a cut-off cone ground state at each vertex of $\D_{\theta}$:
+Define the trial function $\widetilde \phi_{\theta} : \D_{\theta} \to \R$ by putting a cut-off cone ground state at each vertex of $\D_{\theta}$:

-Notice that $\tilde \phi_{\theta}$ is odd with respect to $x$, by construction.
+Notice that $\widetilde \phi_{\theta}$ is odd with respect to $x$, by construction.

 Since $\D_{\theta}$ is reflection symmetric in $x$ each eigenfunction with simple eigenvalue is either even or odd in $x$.
-The ground state is even since it is non-negative.
-Thus, the odd function $\tilde \phi_{\theta}$ is orthogonal to the ground state, and so it is a valid trial function for $\lambda_2(\D_{\theta})$.
+The ground state must be even since it is non-negative.
+Thus, the odd function $\widetilde \phi_{\theta}$ is orthogonal to the ground state, and so it is a valid trial function for $\lambda_2(\D_{\theta})$.
 By the min-max principle,

 where we define

 to be the truncated cone and the curved part of its boundary.